ULHPC/ulhpc-docs/docs/software/eessi.md

 You should see the following output:

 ```
-Found EESSI repo @ /cvmfs/software.eessi.io/versions/2023.06!
-archdetect says x86_64/amd/zen2
-Using x86_64/amd/zen2 as software subdirectory.
-Using /cvmfs/software.eessi.io/versions/2023.06/software/linux/x86_64/amd/zen2/modules/all as the directory to be added to MODULEPATH.
-Found Lmod configuration file at /cvmfs/software.eessi.io/versions/2023.06/software/linux/x86_64/amd/zen2/.lmod/lmodrc.lua
-Initializing Lmod...
-Prepending /cvmfs/software.eessi.io/versions/2023.06/software/linux/x86_64/amd/zen2/modules/all to $MODULEPATH...
-Environment set up to use EESSI (2023.06), have fun!
-{EESSI 2023.06} [user@system ~]$
+$ module load EESSI
+EESSI/2023.06 loaded successfully
 ```

-The last line is the shell prompt.
+The last line is the shell output.

 Your environment is now set up, you are ready to start running software provided by EESSI!
 To see which modules (and extensions) are available, run:

 ```
 module avail